-The hotel industry is always changing because guests are always changing too.
-Logically, hotels have to catch up with the latest trends to convey a modern image, to attract clients and obviously to increase their hotel revenue.
+Hotel industry is always changing because guests are always changing too.
+Logically, hotels have to catch up with the latest trends in order to transmit a modern image, to attract clients and obviously to increase their hotel revenues.

 Let’s dive into the 5 most important trends for this year.

 Digital technologies will continue to impact on the hotel industry.
 Not only important brands are looking to get more guest-centric, independent hotels also want to follow this trend.

 Several types of technology will be used, as smartphones with real-time offers to increase sales; Internet of Things for sustainable issues as regulating heating, for instance; artificial intelligence with chatbots to check in; virtual reality to entertain guests.

 Facial recognition will also be used more than before in order to accelerate check-in but it has some limitation.
 Indeed, the data regulation will make it complicate in some areas of the world.
 For enhancing guest experience during check-in, MYRA is a safe choice.

 2. Social media

 Social media will be more important for branding and awareness, but also as triggers for direct bookings.
 In our very competitive world, it is crucial to stand out and offer a unique social media presence.

 Hotels can also implement very simple measures to make more noise on social media as, for example, creating few Instagram scenes or a specific hashtag for a giveaway.